reposense/RepoSense/docs/UserGuide.md

 Repository's Location | The `GitHub URL` or `Disk Path` to the git repository Branch | The branch to analyse in the target repository [Optional] Ignore Global List | The list of file path globs to ignore during analysis for each author.
 More details on the Java glob standard [here](https://javapapers.com/java/glob-with-java-nio/)
-[Optional] Ignore standalone config | Ignore the usage of standalone config in repository.
-To ignore the usage of standalone config in target repository, please enter **`yes`** in this column.
+[Optional] Ignore standalone config | Ignore the presence of standalone config in target repository.
+To do so, please enter **`yes`** in this column.
 Otherwise, the configuration in the target repository will be used by default.

 #### Author configuration file [Optional]
 to configure the list of authors to analyse and the options. <br/>